All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Disappeared Dad: His true relationship to Rebecca.

-- Doting Parent: Flashbacks showed us he was one to Rebecca in the latter's childhood, to an almost Adorkable level.
+- Doting Parent: Flashbacks showed us he was one to Rebecca in the latter's childhood.
 He initially refused to touch her with his bare hands, not wanting to soil such a pure angel with his dirty hands, and cried from happiness whenever he played with her.

 - Failure Knight: He seems like one to Rebecca's mother — Scarlet.
 It's eventually revealed that he's Rebecca's father, which means he failed to protect the mother of his child.